This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 3. Making a Referral

 All new referrals should be made to the appropriate local authority contact point as detailed in the links below, following the guidance provided.
-Referrals on open cases should be made to the allocated social worker for the case (or in their absence their manager or the duty social worker).
+Referrals on open cases should be made to the child’s allocated social worker (or in their absence their manager or the duty social worker).